Tabs

 Rosewill N900PCE ($25-35)

-The Rosewill N900PCE is the newest addition to this list-- a relative unknown until a few months ago, it has recently gained attention due to the fact that it uses the same wireless chipset as the more well-known TP-LINK TL-WDN4800 (above).
-As a result, both Mountain Lion and Lion automatically detect the N900PCE as an Airport card (though Snow Leopard does not work).
+The Rosewill N900PCE is a relatively new addition to this list-- in the last year, it has gained a lot of attention due to the fact that it uses the same wireless chipset as the more well-known TP-LINK TL-WDN4800 (above).
+As a result, Mavericks, Mountain Lion, and Lion automatically detect the N900PCE as an Airport card (though Snow Leopard does not work).

 The best part about the N900PCE?
 It consistently underprices the TL-WDN4800 by $5-10.
 For that price, you get a great WiFi adapter that supports all of the frills: 802.11n, WPA2 security, three frequency bands, and so forth.
 While the N900PCE is not nearly as well-documented in the Hackintosh community as its better-known cousin, if you're willing to wander a bit off the beaten path, then it's an excellent (and remarkably cheap) choice for your Hackintosh.